Vishwa-ud/Timetable_Management_System_Backend/README.md

 Integration testing with Postman involves sending HTTP requests to API endpoints and verifying that the responses match the expected behavior.

 * Install Postman
-* Create a Collection
+* Create a new Collection
 * Add Requests to the Collection
     - Choose the HTTP method (GET, POST, PUT, DELETE, etc.) that corresponds to the endpoint you want to test.
-* Define Tests
+* Define Tests in Test section Write Test Script
+* Send

 ### Security Testing
+* OWASP Zap
 ### Performance Testing